rafhtl/MMM-Page-Selector/README.md

 If `pages` is set to `{"all": "position_string"}`, then the module will always appear in the position defined by the position_string.

-Example of a complete config for a very simple mirror (Click [here](https://github.com/Veldrovive/MMM-Page-Selector/issues/3#issuecomment-433203300) for a more complicated example):
 ```js
 modules: [
     {